-- Dyslexia friendly strategies are used in all classrooms, reflecting reaccredited Inclusive Dyslexia Friendly Status (IDFS+) in June 2022 - A strong emphasis on our core values, through our badge system to support children to recognise and reach their potential - All classes well supported by teaching assistants for both academic and emotional needs - Teaching assistants model and explain effectively. - Class teachers effectively utilise teaching assistants to provide targeted and timely support when needed and then withdraw to promote independent skills. - Visual timetables in each class with consistent symbols used across the school - Effective use of ICT across the Curriculum-NAACE ICT quality mark re-accredited June 2022 - Subject pages for parental information, e.g. phonics videos made with the children saying the sounds to model for the parents / carers
+- All classes well supported by teaching assistants for both academic and emotional needs. - Teaching assistants model and explain effectively. - Class teachers effectively utilise teaching assistants to provide targeted support when needed and then withdraw to promote independent skills. - Visual timetables in each class - Effective use of ICT across the Curriculum